 You are different from your breastfeeding partner, with a different feel, a different sound and a different smell.
 At the end of a long day a new and different person with a fresh pair of arms may be just what is needed to settle your tired and fractious baby.

 Carrying and comforting

 The love hormone oxytocin, released when a mother breastfeeds, promotes a feeling of closeness and connection with her baby.
 But oxytocin isn’t limited to just nursing mothers.
 It works in a similar way when you hold, cuddle and care for your baby.
 A great way to experience continuous close contact with your baby is to use a carrier or sling.
 Babies usually love them and it’s a handy way to settle a baby.
-At times when your baby is fussy or uncomfortable and nothing else works, you might also try the colic hold (see picture overleaf).
+At times when your baby is fussy or uncomfortable and nothing else works, you might also try the colic hold.

 Breastfeeding—the obvious choice

 Breastfeeding is the normal way to feed and comfort a baby.
 It is protective against asthma, coeliac disease, cot death, diabetes, diarrhoea and tummy upsets, ear infections and heart disease, to name but a few.
 What is more, the practical everyday benefits include:

 - No getting up to prepare bottles during the night.

 - No feeding equipment and expensive formula to buy for your baby.

 - Less to take with you when you go out as a family.